Letting Go Of The Past

-Letting go of the past is something that we all must do to move into the future.
-However, it can be a tough thing to so.
+Letting go of the past is something that we all must do to move forward into the future.
+However, it can be a tough thing to do so.
 Sometimes, we may not be consciously aware of how much the hurts from the past have caused us to be paralyzed and stuck in the past.
 It helps to periodically take inventory of where we are in life and discover if we are holding on to any past hurts.
-Here is a list of 40 ways to let go of the hurts and pain of the past.
+Here is a list of 40 ways on how to let go of the past.

 1. Let the child in you scream out loud